 Male graduates of Pepperdine out-earn their female counterparts significantly, earning an average of $80K versus $60K for women.

 Irvine, Calif. is a hot spot for Pepperdine alum.
 The top-paying city popular with Pepperdine alumni is San Francisco, Calif., which offers a median salary of approximately $107K.
 On the other end, Pepperdine grads flock to Los Angeles, Calif., which actually offers the weakest median salary of $67K.

-Pepperdine grads who hold a Master of Business Administration (MBA) can expect to fare better than most fellow alumni, earning an average $130K per year.
-A Bachelor's Degree offers the lowest median annual financial reward ($58K).
+Pepperdine grads who hold a Master of Business Administration (MBA) can expect to fare better than most fellow alumni, earning an average $110K per year.
+A Bachelor's Degree offers the lowest median annual financial reward (about $58K).

 Benefits and Perks

 Former students at this school — the larger part of graduates — are lucky enough to receive paid vacation and paid sick leave.
 A fair number of former students receive health insurance, and a majority of respondents get dental coverage.
 A fair number of grads set up a 401(k) to save for retirement.
 Pepperdine University alumni are also on the receiving end of a casual working environment, tuition reimbursement, life insurance, and a company-subsidized cell phone.